Overview and update of major projects or proposals that may impact your fishing operations

 Ashburton Salt

-K + S Salt Australia is seeking approval by the EPA to construct and operate a 3.5 million tonnes per annum (Mtpa) Solar Salt Project located approximately 40 kilometres south-west of Onslow.
+K + S Salt Australia is seeking approval by the EPA to construct and operate a 3.5 million tonnes per annum (Mtpa) Solar Salt Project located approximately 40 km south-west of Onslow.

 This project is proposed on salt flats that form an integral part of the wetland ecosystem and land unit supporting algal mats and mangroves, which underpin the productivity of Exmouth Gulf and provide critical feeding and nursery habitat for aquatic resources.